LinearTapeFileSystem/ltfs/README.md

 ## Step2: Format a tape

-As described into the LTFS format specifications, LTFS uses the partition feature of the tape drive.
-It means you can't use a tape just after you purchase a tape.
-You need format the tape before using int on LTFS.
+As described in the LTFS format specifications, LTFS uses the partition feature of the tape drive.
+This means you can't use a tape just after you purchase a tape.
+You need format the tape before using it on LTFS.

 To format a tape, you can use `mkltfs` command like

 `# mkltfs -d 9A700L0077`

 In this case, `mkltfs` tries to format a tape in the tape drive `9A700L0077`.
-You can use a device name `/dev/sg43` instead.
+You can use the device name `/dev/sg43` instead.

 ## Step3: Mount a tape through a tape drive